-The TechCentral MakerSpace is currently closed to the public.
-Please contact TechCentral 10am-6pm Monday-Friday at 216-623-2980 for further information or with any questions.
+The TechCentral MakerSpace is currently available by appointment only.
+Limited staff assistance available.
+Please contact TechCentral 10am-6pm, Monday-Friday at 216-623-2980 for further information or with any questions.

 Louis Stokes Wing